-The castrati were once the toast of Rome.
-These singers were known for their angelic, high voices - equivalent to that of a soprano - and were often the most celebrated in the chorus.
-And while their voices were beautiful, the male singers designated as castrati had to undergo something very disturbing.
-Castrato male singers were castrated before puberty so they would never reach sexual maturity.
+The castrati of 16th-century Rome – singers known for their angelic, falsetto voices equivalent to those of sopranos – were often the most celebrated in the chorus.
+While their voices were beautiful, the male singers designated as castrati earned their title through a disturbing ritual; these chosen young men were castrated before puberty so they would never reach sexual maturity.

-When the Pope banned women from public singing in the mid-16th century, it seemed the operatic profession was forever ruined.
-Young boys filled in for a time, but boys naturally matured into men which caused their voices to drop.
-That's when the Romans took matters into their own hands and turned to body modification.
-These Italian singers left a dark legacy in their wake - men trapped in prepubescent bodies.
-And while the castrati singers no longer exist, the disturbing tale of how they came to be remains.
+When the Pope banned women from public singing in the mid-16th century, opera itself was seemingly threatened.
+Young boys filled in for a time, but boys' voices naturally dropped when they reached puberty.
+To remedy this alleged issue, the Romans resorted to body modification.
+These Italian singers left a dark legacy in their wake: adults trapped in prepubescent bodies.
+While castrati singers no longer exist, the disturbing tale of their origin – as well as the late date at which the practice was still enforced – remains.

-Opera and opera singers have been celebrated throughout history, particularly by medieval Romans who enjoyed its ability to transcend the listener.
-And a huge part of that experience was the inclusion of female singers who could hit notes at high registers.
-At this time in history, however, the Catholic Church didn't allow women to sing in any kind of religious setting.
+Virtuoso singing has been celebrated throughout history, particularly by Romans in the Renaissance.
+A pivotal feature of the nascent art form that would become opera was female singers capable of hitting notes at high registers.
+At this point in history, however, the Catholic Church forbade women from singing in any religious setting.

-Thousands Of Boys Were Castrated And Not All Of Them Survived
+Thousands Of Boys Were Castrated, But Only Some Survived

-By the early 1700s, it was estimated over 4,000 young men a year received the operation, and only 80 percent of them survived.
-The average age of a boy receiving the operation was eight, and while the practice was extremely common, it was technically illegal.
+By the early 1700s, an estimated 4,000 young men received the operation each year, but only 80 percent of them survived.
+The average age of a castration subject was eight, and while the practice was extremely common, it was technically illegal.

-In fact, castrato singers had a reputation as being extremely sexual, and their sexual exploits could be compared to those of modern day celebrities.
+In fact, castrato singers' reputations were perpetually salacious, and their sexual exploits could be compared to those of modern-day celebrities.

-As the bodies of a castrato grew, a lack of testosterone restricted his bone joints from hardening in the normal way.
-The limbs of a castrato often grew unusually long, giving them a seraphic look.
-This, combined with intensive vocal training, gave them unrivaled lung power, breath capacity, and large chests.
+As a castrato's body grew, a lack of testosterone restricted his bone joints from hardening in the typical way.
+The limbs of a castrato often grew unusually long, making them seraphic in appearance.
+This anomaly, combined with intensive vocal training, gave them unrivaled lung power, breath capacity, and large chests.
 Singing through small, child-sized vocal cords, their voices were also extraordinarily flexible and quite different from the equivalent voice of an adult female.
-Their physical appearances and unique voices made them stick out.

-But while the form of the castrato was seen as elegant, the repercussions of the surgery were often felt later in life when their large bones developed osteoporosis and their organs began to struggle beneath the weight of their extremely tall bodies.
-It was also common for castrati to become depressed as they aged.
-Many felt extreme mental anguish, were extremely sensitive, and often had an erratic mental state.
-Researchers aren't sure why exactly, but research of castrati bones show the many of the singers developed hypertosis frontalis interna.
-The rare disease occurs when the front bone of the skull thickens, and causes seizures, headaches, and affects the sex glands.
+But while the form of the castrato was seen as elegant, the repercussions of the surgery were often suffered later in life when their large bones developed osteoporosis and their organs began to struggle beneath the weight of their extremely tall bodies.
+Depression was also common among castrati as they aged – many felt extreme mental anguish and sensitivity in tandem with an erratic mental state.